-Permanent foundations come in several forms, including concrete slabs, concrete footings (sometime with a basement or crawlspace), or even wood pilings.
+Permanent foundations come in several forms, including concrete slabs, concrete footings (sometimes with a basement or crawlspace), or even wood pilings.
 These can come in different shapes and sizes and afford the builder a lot of design flexibility.
 On the other hand, using a trailer restricts the design to the dimensions of the trailer, with no option for a basement or crawlspace.
 In addition to design flexibility, use of a permanent foundation allows for traditional utility hookups.
 A tiny house on wheels will have RV hookups.

 Another advantage of a permanent foundation is that it has a better chance of being approved for residential use.
 Permanent foundations are more likely to withstand a natural disaster and generally have longer life spans than temporary foundations.